College Factual by our College Data Analytics Team

 CHI Health School of Radiologic Technology Majors

-During the most recent year for which we have data, students from 1 majors graduated from CHI Health School of Radiologic Technology.
-Of these students, 14 received undergraduate degrees and 14 graduated with a master's or doctor's degree.
+In the most recent reporting year, students from 2 majors graduated from CHI Health School of Radiologic Technology.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at CHI Health School of Radiologic Technology along with which ones have the highest average starting salaries.